FlavynN/Project-Talker-Manager/README.md

 # Project Talker Manager

-is a CRUD API to manage a list of people who is going to talk in a show, The objective of this project was create the API for this Show.
+is a CRUD API to manage a list of people who is going to talk in a show, The objective of this project was create the API for the Managers where they can update the list since they are logged in.

 ## Technologies Used